MeidosFriend/COM3D2_EN_DLC_Checker/README.md

 # COM3D2 English DLC Checker V.1.1

 ![](Screen_1.jpg)
 App that checking which one DLC have been installed and not.
-Always up-to-date if you have an internet connection and I'm still managing the repo. standard screen
+Always up-to-date if you have an internet connection and I'm still managing the repo.

 ![](Screen_2.jpg)
-listfile update disabled
+Listfile update disabled

 ![](Screen_3.jpg)
 This screen reflects the choice of a custom listfile